tonytins/Sims1Pack/README.md

 ## S1Util

 **S1Util** is a straightforward command-line package manager designed to work seamlessly with the s1pk format.
-It simplifies the process of adding and extracting content from s1pk files.
+It simplifies the process of <!-- adding and --> extracting content from s1pk files.

+At this present stage, only the extraction process is possible.
+Packaging needs to be manually.

 ### Usage